mbabynames search ✿

 Solomon Hayes

-"noble and strong" (Solomon) meets "hedged area" (Hayes).
+"peaceful" (Solomon) meets "hedged area" (Hayes).
 The combination reads as complete.
 Neither name overshadows the other.
 Hayes (1 syllable) provides a firm close after the longer Solomon.

 Solomon Chase